 Opening hours: Mon-Sat: 9:00am–9:00pm, Sun: 10:00am–7:00pm

-Located in Alameda Produce Market with an area of 5 acres (2.02 hectares) inside the Row in downtown Los Angeles, the Smorgasburg LA is a pop-up market that happens every Sunday and features numerous food stalls, specialty booths, and a variety of lifestyle vendors.
+Smorgasburg LA is located in Alameda Produce Market with an area of 5 acres (2.02 hectares) inside the Row in downtown Los Angeles, one of the coolest neighborhoods in the city.
+It is a pop-up market that happens every Sunday and features numerous food stalls, specialty booths, and a variety of lifestyle vendors.
 Some of the stalls you’ll find in this foodie haven include Baohaus, Big Mozz, Burritos La Palma, Daddy’s Chicken Shack, Gentaro Soba, Golden Clouds, and more.
 Also, every third Sunday of the month, Beat Swap Meet features the Smorgasburg LA Record Fair and Vintage Market, which offers 10,000 vintage pieces of vinyl from different genres.
 Other merchandise like t-shirts, cassettes, and CDs are also available.

 Address: 787 S Alameda St, Los Angeles, CA 90021, USA